 HCS partners with FACTS for all payments.
 A FACTS agreement is completed at the time of enrollment, and will be used to pay all school related costs.
+This agreement must remain active throughout the duration of the school year.
 Payments will no longer be accepted in the office.